Izumi-sann/Pong_game/README.md

 have fun playing along with your friend locally on your machine you can control your pad with W and S! your friend can use the UP and DOWN arrows!

+while in game you can press ESC to return to the home screen progress is not saved the high score is saved locally
 ### enjoy